MicrosoftDocs/xamarin-docs/docs/mac/platform/storyboards/indepth.md

 ---
-title: "Working with Storyboards"
+title: "Working with Storyboards in Xamarin.Mac"
-description: "Building macOS user interfaces with storyboards using Xcode." ms.prod: xamarin ms.assetid: DF4DF7C2-DDD7-4A32-B375-5C5446301EC5 ms.technology: xamarin-mac
+description: "This document describes how to work with storyboards in Xamarin.Mac, examining how to load them from code, the view controller lifecycle, the responder chain, segues, window controllers, gesture recognizers, and more." ms.prod: xamarin ms.assetid: DF4DF7C2-DDD7-4A32-B375-5C5446301EC5 ms.technology: xamarin-mac